miniSat/Minisat/docs/usage.rst

 Creating Virtual Machines
 -------------------------

-Follow the steps carefully so that you don't get any error while provisioning virtual machine.
+Follow the steps to provisioning virtual machine.
-Follow the below steps

 ++++++
 Step 1
 ++++++

-First you need to create compute resource.
+First create compute resource.

 To do so click on Infrastructure -> Compute Resource

 * Fill all the details
-* Make sure there is no repetition of name, remote system is reachable from your system and root password is correct.
+* Make sure there is no repetition of name, compute resource is reachable from Minisat server and root password should be correct.
 * All the fields have validation.

 ++++++